Providence Oregon Hospice

 Learn more about our volunteering opportunities with Providence Hospice.

 Volunteers must be at least 18 years old.
 No previous hospice experience is required.
-Following training, volunteers are asked to commit one to four hours a week for a year.
+Following training, volunteers are encouraged to commit one to four hours a week for a year.
 Pre-registration is required.
-For more information, please call 503-215-4857.